Key takeaways

 6. Build credit first, earn rewards second

 When starting off with a credit card, your primary focus should be on building a good credit history with responsible habits, as mentioned previously.
-Building good credit now could help you access the best credit cards in the future.
+Building good credit now could help you access the best credit cards down the road.

 That said, having a card that also rewards you for some spending is a helpful way to save money while in college.
-Even 1 percent to 3 percent off of common purchases like gas or groceries can add up in the long run, and tailoring your spending to certain categories can help you get used to that kind of thinking before you get a better rewards credit card.
+Earning back even 1 percent to 3 percent on common purchases like gas or groceries can add up in the long run.
+Plus, tailoring your spending to certain categories can help you get used to that kind of thinking before you get a better rewards credit card.

 Keep in mind: Rewards from your credit card spending will lose their value in comparison to any credit card debt you carry.
 Prioritize on-time, in-full payments and responsible use before maximizing rewards.